Skip to main content

 🔑 Five key rules to great content

 1️⃣ Be authentic!
-Authenticity is key right across any business.
+Authenticity is key in any business.
 When you use the app, write as YOU.
 Be yourself and the content will flow much more easily.

-3️⃣ Don’t overload on ‘push’ communication It is very important to send out ‘push’ communications on Blink, but don’t over-do it.
-We recommend that a maximum of three top-down pieces of communication should be sent out per week, but we encourage as many posts from individuals as possible!
+3️⃣ Don’t overload on ‘push’ communication.
+It is very important to send out ‘push’ communications on Blink, but don’t over-do it.
+We recommend sending out a maximum of three top-down pieces of communication per week, but we encourage as many posts from individuals as possible!

 5️⃣ Embrace the new!
-Every time there’s something new in the company (or new on the app), write a post about it Great content comes from sharing new things.
-Every time a new feature is introduced, ensure a post is written about it.
+Every time there’s something new in the company (or new on the app), write a post about it.
+Great content comes from sharing new things.
 Equally, news, changes and updates within the company make for great and positive content too.
 Ensure these are shared at every opportunity, just be careful not to duplicate content!

 🏗️ Supporting company culture